Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Method

 \subsection{Handling Non-Stationary Rewards}

-To optimize Problem~\ref{eq:main-problem} offline, we extend the heuristic by \citet{zahavy2023discovering} and propose an alternating optimization scheme whose pseudocode is presented in \Cref{alg:dual-force}.
-While on fixed reward input, the DICE framework computes offline an optimal-dual valued function, in our setting the reward is changing in every iteration.
-This non-stationarity of reward presents a practical challenge in training the value function and policy.
-As noted by \citet{vlastelica2024doi}, the naive approach of training the value function (neural network) to match a moving target tends to be unstable, due to the non-stationary rewards and is further exacerbated by the fact that in each iteration only a single gradient update is made for this reward.
+To optimize Problem~\ref{eq:main-problem} offline, we extend the heuristic of \citet{zahavy2023discovering} into an alternating optimization scheme (cf.~\Cref{alg:dual-force}).
+Unlike standard DICE settings with fixed rewards, our reward $R_i^k$ changes each iteration due to both the diversity term $\beta_i^k$ and the bounded multipliers $\sigma(\mu_i^k)$.
+In offline training, repeatedly fitting a value function to a moving target, often with only a single gradient step per iteration, can destabilize the DICE optimization, which then corrupts the ratios and collapses the overall alternating procedure.

-In this work, we address the preceding challenge by conditioning the value function (and policy) on a latent representation of a Functional Reward Encoding (FRE) \citep{frans24fre}, which is pre-trained on random linear functions, random two-layer neural networks with different hidden units, and simple human-engineered rewards.
+In this work, we address the preceding challenge by conditioning the value function (and policy) on a latent representation of a Functional Reward Encoding (FRE) \citep{frans24fre}, which is pre-trained on random linear functions, random two-layer neural networks, and simple human-engineered rewards.
+Conditioning the value function $V_i(\cdot,z_r)$ and the policy $\pi_i(\cdot\mid\cdot,z_r)$ on the FRE latent turns the non-stationary reward sequence into a family of reward-indexed tasks, enabling parameter sharing without losing reward identifiability across iterations.
 Further details on pre-training are given in \cref{app:FRE}.

 In each iteration, given a fixed reward $r$ we compute its encoded FRE latent representation $z_r(S)$ over a subset of state-reward samples $L(r,S):=\{(s,r(s)) \,: \, s\in S\}$, where $S$ is subset of states sampled uniformly at random from $\mathrm{States}[\mathcal{D}_O]$.
 Further, to reduce the variance, we sample uniformly at random several state subsets $\{S_1, \dots, S_m\}$ and take the mean $z_r$ over their FRE latent representations $z_r(S_i)$.
+Storing each encountered latent (e.g., $z_i^k$) provides a lightweight key for recalling the corresponding skill $\pi_i(\cdot\mid\cdot,z_i^k)$ at evaluation time, yielding zero-shot recall of previously encountered rewards.